Overview

 Unlike traditional talk therapies like cognitive-behavioral therapy (CBT), which often engages the mind, somatic therapy focuses on working with the body to help individuals become more aware of sensations like tension, relaxation, pain, and comfort.
 They may start to use these sensations as a pathway to healing and emotional regulation.

-Somatic psychotherapy focuses on the connection between the body and mind, also known as the mind-body connection or mind-body psychotherapy.
+Somatic therapy focuses on the connection between the body and mind, also known as the mind-body connection or mind-body therapy.
 Somatic therapy utilizes bodily sensations and movement to address underlying emotional issues.
 In contrast, the core elements of cognitive behavioral therapy (CBT) target maladaptive thought patterns and behaviors to promote change through talk therapy.
 Unlike CBT's cognitive restructuring techniques, somatic therapy often involves somatic experiencing therapy exercises aimed at accessing and processing emotions stored in the body.

 Resourcing